Mayeu/resume/resume_en.md

 *   **Past**
-    -   **CryptoParty Marseille :**  CryptoParties are free to attend, public, commercially and politically non-aligned events to help people protecting there privacy on computer and online.
+    -   **CryptoParty Marseille :**  CryptoParties are free to attend, public, commercially and politically non-aligned events to help people protecting their privacy on computer and online.
 I was organizer and speaker.\
         [\url{http://cryptoparty.fr/wiki/Marseille}](http://cryptoparty.fr/wiki/Marseille)
         & [\url{http://cryptoparty.in}](http://cryptoparty.in).